Wang Hao (chess player): Career

-He has assisted in preparing Levon Aronian for the 2011 Candidate Matches.
-In a report on the 2010 Tal Memorial, the noted chess journalist Ilya Odessky writes that Levon Aronian "in his teasing style" named Wang Hao as the most talented player of the tournament.
-In August 2012, he won the Biel Grandmaster Tournament in Bienne, Switzerland, with six wins, one draw, and three losses.
-The tournament was played with three points for a win, and this result put Wang one point ahead of Magnus Carlsen, who had four wins and six draws.
-Wang Hao was one of the AGON nominees for the FIDE Grand Prix Series 2012–13.
-In the first stage, held in London, he placed sixth with 5½/11.
-He shared the first place with Sergey Karjakin and Alexander Morozevich at the second stage, that took place in Tashkent, scoring 6½/11.
-In the Beijing stage, he was sixth on 5½/11.
-In the final stage in Paris, Wang finished tenth with 5/11.
+Wang assisted in preparing Levon Aronian for the 2011 Candidates Tournament.
+In a report on the 2010 Tal Memorial, chess journalist Ilya Odessky wrote that Aronian "in his teasing style" named Wang the most talented player of the tournament.
+In August 2012, he won the Biel Grandmaster Tournament in Biel, Switzerland, with six wins, one draw, and three losses.
+The tournament was played with three points for a win, and this result put him one point ahead of Magnus Carlsen, who had four wins and six draws.
+He was one of the AGON nominees for the FIDE Grand Prix 2012–13.
+In the first stage, held in London, he placed sixth with 5.5/11.
+He shared first place with Sergey Karjakin and Alexander Morozevich in the second stage in Tashkent, scoring 6.5/11.
+In the third stage in Beijing, he placed sixth with 5.5/11.
+In the final stage in Paris, he finished tenth with 5/11.

-At the 2013 Norway Chess tournament, Wang Hao finished in seventh place with three wins, three draws, and three losses.
-Wang was tied for last after five rounds, when he lost against the eventual tail-ender Jon Ludvig Hammer.
-However, he ended the tournament very strongly with two wins over the World Championship finalists Magnus Carlsen and Viswanathan Anand.
+At the 2013 Norway Chess tournament, Wang finished in seventh place with three wins, three draws, and three losses.
+He was tied for last after five rounds, when he lost against eventual last-place finisher Jon Ludvig Hammer.
+However, he ended the tournament strongly, with two wins over the World Championship finalists Magnus Carlsen and Viswanathan Anand.
 In April 2014, he competed in the B Group of the Gashimov Memorial and scored 5/9, sharing third place with Etienne Bacrot.
-Later that year, Wang played for Azerbaijani team SOCAR which won the European Club Cup in Bilbao.
-In June 2015, Wang Hao scored 6½/9 in the 10th Edmonton International Tournament, tying for the second place with Vassily Ivanchuk and Surya Shekhar Ganguly.
-On December 31, 2015 Wang won the 4th Al Ain Classic tournament scoring 8/9, 1½ points ahead of the nearest followers.
-He already ensured the victory with a round to spare.
-In March 2016 he won the 6th HDBank Cup in Ho Chi Minh City, Vietnam with 8/9.
+Later that year, he played for the Azerbaijani team SOCAR, which won the European Club Cup in Bilbao.
+In June 2015, he scored 6.5/9 in the 10th Edmonton International Tournament, tying for second place with Vassily Ivanchuk and Surya Shekhar Ganguly.
+On December 31, 2015, he won the 4th Al Ain Classic tournament with 8/9, 1.5 points ahead of the field, achieving the victory with a round to spare.
+In March 2016, he won the 6th HDBank Cup in Ho Chi Minh City, Vietnam with 8/9.

-In April 2017, Wang Hao came first in the Sharjah Masters tournament.
-The following month, he won the Asian Continental Championship in Chengdu, edging out Bu Xiangzhi on tiebreak score, after both players finished on 7/9 points (+5−0=4).
+In April 2017, Wang came first in the Sharjah Masters tournament.
+The following month, he won the Asian Continental Championship in Chengdu, edging out Bu Xiangzhi on tiebreak score after both players finished on 7/9 points (+5−0=4).